-His legs felt week and an inexplicable pain shot his heart.
+His legs felt weak and an inexplicable pain shot through his heart.
 The boy fell to his knees with tears of frustration rolling down his cheeks.
 This wasn’t the first time she disappeared in front of him, but he was afraid it was the last time.

 What will he do if she won’t come back?

 A small blue flower was placed right in the middle of the note that was resting near him.

 Unlike the rest Kibo left behind, this one wasn’t opened.
 He picked it up along with the paper.